 Postgraduate courses are available in areas such as construction management, construction project management, sustainable management, construction law and international construction management.
 Masters conversion courses, accredited by the Royal Institution of Chartered Surveyors (RICS) , are also available in building surveying and quantity surveying.

 Industry professionals use further technical study as a means of career development or to achieve chartered status with professional bodies such as RICS and the Chartered Institute of Building (CIOB) .

 Direct entry onto a research degree (MPhil or PhD) is also possible with a good honours degree, as is entry on to the MBA (route into general management).

-Nearly three-quarters of building and construction management graduates are employed six months after graduating.
-Just over half of these work in professional and technical occupations.
-Around 10% are in full-time further study or combine study and work.
+Just over 80% of building and construction management graduates are in employment.
+Another 8% are in full-time further study or combine study and work.

 For a detailed breakdown of what architecture and building graduates are doing six months after graduation, see What Do Graduates Do?

 Graduate destinations data from the Higher Education Statistics Agency.

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.